 Please note that the school does not accept any responsibility for personal belongings brought onto the premises, or elsewhere in relation to work or during working time.

-b) Sensitive Information and Confidentiality
+b) Sensitive Information, Confidentiality, Data Protection and the GDPR

 Information held relating to the work of the school is a resource belonging to the school.
 This applies whether information is held manually or electronically.